nikumar1206/loco/notes.md

   - not sure how to do this.

+- Loco CLI:

-- New commands:
+  - New Commands:
   - loco web : opens loco website in browser.
     - --dashboard, --traces? --logs, -- docs, --account
-  - loco env : syncs new env variables, without redeploying
-  - loco map
+  - loco org/wks/app/account manipulation?

-    - generates a map of user's deployments to loco or an app's compute.
-    - --appName or like tenantid name. this is just a nice to have.
+    - dont wanna overload the cli, i wanna keep it simple.

+  - loco logout (never gonna support loco multi-account login. thats boring. logout and logback in kid.)
+  - needs to build everything from
+  -

-    - project name based?
+- Builders

-- seem to be some issues ensuring im grabbing the latest version of my own local packages.
-- Sometimes docker is sleeping; we need to give better errors, and maybe tell users to just specify --image if stuff keeps going wrong.
-- can we check if docker is sleeping before trying to build the image?
+  - Sometimes docker client is sleeping; we need to give better errors, and maybe tell users to just specify --image if stuff keeps going wrong. we need to check the status of docker before even trying to connect to it.
-- are we validating that subdomains have not been taken ?
+  - need to ensure we can deploy OCI compliant images.
+  - need to validate docker image is safe.
-- similarly for grpc, we need to validate GRPC routes have not been taken
+  - need to validate docker image is not too large!

-  - should be done on a per domain basis.
-  - wish we had a database!

-- introduce a project-id.
-Project id will be used to map loco.toml's together.
-- on update, we should update the service as well; my ports were different, but it didnt get applied.
-- In-Cluster Communication
+- Service Mesh

+  - need to let apps deployed in the same workspace, allowed to connect via egressing to internet

+- Inject Loco Env Vars
   - Lets inject service URL via env variables: LOCO\_<APP_NAME>\_URL . (multiple of these, scoped to the project)
   - other env variables we can add:
     - LOCO_APP_NAME